America uses a disproportionate share of

 export business.
 Logically, it should price 66% of its around 9 million

 barrel a day production in euros.
-When there is a general turn toward
+Russia

 paying for oil and gas with euros in West Eurasia, plus central bank